 Master the skills to effect world change

-Explore unorthodox topics from terrorism and security to power and conflict.
-Interrogate international theories and practices through experiential learning techniques.
-By working with multicultural teaching staff and students, you’ll be challenged to see the world in new ways, helping you grasp the complexities of global governance and the tools to become an effective changemaker.
+Explore topics from terrorism and security to power and conflict.
+Engage with international theories and practices through a variety of online learning techniques.
+By working with multicultural teaching staff and students, you’ll be challenged to see the world in new ways, helping you grasp the complexities of international security, political economy and global governance.

 School of Social Sciences